-Adenoidectomy is the surgical removal of the adenoids, which are small lumps of soft tissue found at the back of the nose in children.
+Adenoidectomy is the surgical removal of the adenoids, which are small lumps of soft tissue found at the back of the nose.
 It is a short and safe procedure, but your child will have a sore throat for a couple of days.

 Why is an adenoidectomy performed?